 - a.
 An Associate Veterinary Delegate should be appointed to assist the Veterinary Delegate throughout the Event.
 Both veterinarians must be in attendance for the entire competition. - b.
 For CICs run over two (2) or more days, there will be two (2) Veterinary Examinations, one (1) Passport Control and a minimum of one (1) Horse Inspection before the Dressage Test and/or a second Horse Inspection should be held before the Show Jumping in cases where this test is held the day after the Cross Country.
 Alternatively, the CCI protocol can be used. - c.
-If a CCI and CIC competition are held together at the same venue, a Horse that is not accepted at the CCI Horse Inspection cannot start in the CIC competition or vice versa. - d.
-If the CIC is being held as a Championship, the CCI without steeplechase protocol must be used with two (2) Veterinary Examinations, one (1) passport control, one (1) limited veterinary evaluation at the warm up before the cross country and two (2) formal Horse Inspections. - 9.2.3 A Veterinary Examination must be carried out by one of the Treating Veterinarians after the Cross Country.
+If a CCI and CIC competition are held together at the same venue, a Horse that is not accepted at the CCI Horse Inspection cannot start in the CIC competition or vice versa. - 9.2.3 A Veterinary Examination must be carried out by one of the Treating Veterinarians after the Cross Country.
 If the Horse is exhausted or markedly lame the Veterinary Delegate and a Ground Jury member should be called to consider elimination of the Horse from the competition.
 The Horse may be required to be trotted in hand at this examination. - 9.2.4 The Veterinary Delegate should contact the Organising Committee in advance of the Event to plan for Treating Veterinarians' availability during the Cross Country.
 He must liaise with any Treating Veterinarians to know their whereabouts and availability on the Cross Country course at all times.
 Effective communication is therefore essential; radio contact is strongly recommended.

 All levels of CIC start with a modified Veterinary Examination/ passport control/Horse Inspection.
 This must occur prior to the Show Jumping and, if time permits, should happen prior to the Dressage test.
 If the CIC is being held as a Championship or if the CIC is held over two (2) or three (3) days, the modified Horse Examination/ Horse Inspection and any irregularities resulting from the Passport Control must be performed and dealt with prior to the Dressage test.
 The Veterinary Delegate will perform a Veterinary Examination and Passport Control per FEI Veterinary Regulations.
+The

-The Veterinary Delegate will then jog the Horse and or examine in the routine manner of an Horse Inspection and Holding Box procedure, if necessary.
+Veterinary Delegate will then jog the Horse and or examine in the routine manner of an Horse Inspection and Holding Box procedure, if necessary.
 The Veterinary Delegate may function as the Holding Box Veterinarian so as to provide a timely examination.
 If they suspect the Horse is unfit to compete they will then contact a member of the Ground Jury and arrange for the Horse to be inspected again in order to determine whether it is fit to compete.
 In case of any passport irregularities in the one day format they should be dealt with by the Veterinary Delegate and Ground Jury as soon as possible.

 In all CIC formats there should be a Veterinary Delegate or an Associate or designated Treating Veterinarian observing the end of the Cross Country in order to determine Horses with significant lameness or exhaustion.
 The Horses determined as suffering from significant lameness or exhaustion may be subject to elimination or penalties subject to the Veterinary Delegate consulting with a member of the Ground Jury.

-If a CIC is being held as a Championship or held over two (2) or three (3) days a
+If a CIC is being held as a Championship or held over two (2) or three (3) days, a standard Horse Inspection is performed prior to the Show Jumping.